Ice Creams, Chips, and India’s Billion-Dollar Blindspot: The Deep-Tech Reckoning

 Futuristic smart city skyline illuminated with AI data streams, cloud computing icons

-At April’s Startup Mahakumbh, Goyal didn’t mince words:
+At April’s Startup Mahakumbh, Minister Piyus Goyal didn’t mince words:

 “Do we want to make ice creams or chips?”